 Consider Related Business Partnership

 If you plan to rent some space for your business, a great way to cut expenses would be to find a partner.
 For example, you can find someone who would teach another instrument, or you can find a related business partner.
 For example, musical instruments service and repair seems like a good idea.
 Also, consider expanding your business.
-You can invest in a recording studio, seems like a perfect combination.
+You can invest in a recording studio, it seems like a perfect combination.

-Those would be some of the key tips for establishing music teaching business.
+Those would be some of the key tips for establishing a music lesson business.
 Of course, you will find some of them more or less important, depending on your teaching ambitions.
 Still, keep in mind that all these things may be good for the business, but nothing replaces the quality.
 Commitment is the key and once people realize that you are a great teacher, they will talk about you more and more, and the word of mouth is still by far the best way to expand your business.